Yunying/Yunying_Star/GameDesignDoc.md

    If the score decreases to below zero after the deduction, a life will be lost.
    The score will be zero. (`Score` is an unsigned int)

 4. When the `BlackStar` explodes, the player loses a life.
+But the player will NOT lose points or life if she touches the bomb.
    Score remains the same.

 5. When the player gets a `Moon`, she gets an extra life.